loadsys/CakePHP-Skeleton/README.md

 The bundled vagrant VM automatically sets `APP_ENV=vagrant` both on the command line (via `vagrant ssh` and in the Apache context.)
 If you want to work with the project on your host machine locally, you need to `export APP_ENV=dev` (or whatever environment you want to match for `core-*.php`) before running `bin/cake`.

-### CSS Changes

-* CSS is managed via LESS source files.
-* LESS source files are located in `webroot/less/`.
-* Run `grunt less` to process the `webroot/less/` files and output compiled CSS files in `webroot/css/`.
-* Commit both the .less and the .css changes back to the repo as you work.
-	* (Until a CDN is set up, static assets will be served from the app server directly.)

-.less files of note:

-* `global.less` is included everywhere in the site.
-* `public.less` is referenced in only the default (public) layout and will override anything in global.
-* `admin.less` is referenced only in the admin layout and will also override global.

 ### Database Changes

 Because the MySQL DB runs inside of the vagrant VM, you must connect to it via SSH.
 The easiest way to do this is using [Sequel Pro](http://sequelpro.com/).